You might be wondering if your contraception can affect your AMH result.

 If my hormonal contraceptive could possibly affect my AMH, why would I test?

-- Your hormonal contraceptive didn’t lower your AMH and this is your true result.
+- Your hormonal contraceptive didn’t lower your AMH and this is your true result

-2. If your result comes back “low”:
+2. If your result comes back “low”, there are two possibilities:

-- Your hormonal contraceptive didn’t lower your AMH and this is your true result.
+- Your hormonal contraceptive didn’t lower your AMH and this is your true result

 So, testing while your AMH might be affected by your hormonal contraceptive can still confirm that you're not currently at risk of running out of eggs early.
 Just keep in mind that if your result does come back "low", further investigation may be necessary.